-Welcome to Episode 11 of Leader Talk!
-In this episode we had the pleasure of chatting to Umesh Phadke, the President Director of L’Oréal Indonesia.
+Welcome back to Leader Talk!
+In episode 11 we had the pleasure of chatting to Umesh Phadke, the President Director of L’Oréal Indonesia.

-Joining L’Oréal over ten years ago, Umesh understands what it means to be a strong and resilient leader.
-With a passion for acquiring, developing and nurturing talent, he recognises the need for businesses of every size to identify passionate staff.
+With a passion for acquiring, developing and nurturing talent, Umesh recognises the need for businesses of every size to identify passionate staff.

-In our chat this week, Umesh speaks about his leadership acronym 'Be 4 S', how to acquire, develop, and nurture talent, and how to build passion and drive business success.
+In our chat, Umesh speaks about his leadership acronym ‘Be 4 S’, how to acquire, develop, and nurture talent, and how to build passion and drive business success.

 “When in doubt, choose respect over love.”